 - Calling the police if a potential assault and battery seems likely, like a bar fight that may spill over into the parking lot.

-An experienced Michigan inadequate security attorney can review the facts of your case and determine whether you have a case for seeking compensation from the property owner.
+An experienced Michigan negligent security attorney can review the facts of your case and determine whether you have a case for seeking compensation from the property owner.

 Our law firm hires security expert witnesses to determine if a crime was foreseeable based on the factors of your case.